Lukawie98/Casino_Cpp/README.md

 - A vector was used as a container for storing Player class objects,
 - Enum enumeration type to create more readable and understandable code,
 - The sort function from the algorithm library using lambda was used to sort the objects in the container,
-- Used polymorphism, abstract class and virtual functions to facilitate extensibility and enable movement across different boards,
+- Used polymorphism, abstract class and virtual functions to facilitate extensibility and enable movement on different boards for different numbers of players,
 - Encapsulation is used to prevent private information from leaking out,
 - Const-correctness and unsigned short types are used to prevent unwanted changes and reduce memory usage,
 - References were used, and also references to constants when possible, to avoid creating unnecessary copies,